dtxiong/rapid-prototyping/week5.md

 The temperature reached by the collection area must be higher than the temperature wanted to cook the meals because of the 2nd law of thermodynamics.
 This is very hard to reach.

 More communication is needed with the energy storage team on how the energy will be transferred from the collection surface.
 Will the salts be moving the heat around using convection?
+In this case, we could use pipes through the collection surface, similar to the solar thermal collectors.
 We will need to calculate the efficiencies of these.